Baby Shower Registry: Complete 2026 Guide & Checklist

 Why Cash Funds Matter for New Parents

 Here is something baby shower guides rarely say directly: cash is one of the most useful gifts a new parent can receive.
-Babies are expensive in unpredictable ways.
+Gift cards and cash now top NRF's list of most-wanted gifts, outranking every other category, and that pattern is even sharper for baby showers because the unpredictable costs of new parenthood are exactly what cash solves.
 The pediatrician visit insurance did not fully cover.
 The formula brand the baby actually tolerates (which is never the cheapest one).
 The emergency late-night pharmacy run.
 The unexpected need for a different type of bottle because the one you registered for does not work.

-Adding a general cash gift option to your registry — or a fund for something specific like "baby's first year expenses" — gives guests a way to help with the unglamorous-but-essential reality of new parenthood.
+Adding a general cash gift option to your registry, or a fund for something specific like "baby's first year expenses", gives guests a way to help with the unglamorous-but-essential reality of new parenthood.
+For more on how to ask for cash without it feeling impersonal, see our cash gift etiquette guide.

 Registry Tips from Experienced Parents